fraserclarkCMA/GEV.jl/README.md

 vcat(["Variable" "Coef." "std err"],[cl.model.coefnames xstar se])
 ```

 At this early stage other usage examples are stored in the Examples folder.
-They replicate example from analogous help files in Stata and show how to implement a parallel version (in case the data is very large).
+They replicate examples from analogous help files in Stata and show how to implement a parallel version (in case the data is very large).

 The nested logit is non-convex and so multiple starting points are advisable.